bdevloed/deltas-to-dataframe/README.md

 # Deltas to DataFrame

 This project provides functionality to process [delta files](https://github.com/lblod/delta-tutorial) and convert them into a pandas DataFrame.
-It includes features for extracting timestamps from filenames and collecting subject statistics based on specified filters.
+It includes features for extracting timestamps from filenames, collecting subject statistics based on specified filters, and generating heatmaps from the processed data.

 ## Overview

 The main logic for processing deltas is implemented in `src/filtered_deltas_to_dataframe.py`.
 This script allows users to extract relevant information from delta files, including insert and delete operations.
+The `src/generate_heatmaps.py` script provides functionality to generate heatmaps from the processed DataFrame.

 ## Installation